-Animal Hospital of Soquel is proud to support local non-profit, animal care organizations by offering medical care and services to animals in need.
+Animal Hospital of Soquel is proud to support local non-profits and animal care organizations by offering medical care and services to animals in need.
 We work with the following organizations:

 Founded in 2011, Heading Home Animal Rescue is a 501(c)3 (Federal Tax ID number: 45-1314568) non-profit dedicated to finding good homes for local shelter animals in need.
 Some of these pets just need help meeting their new family and getting out into the community, while others are too young to be adoptable when they enter the shelter, have medical needs, or are shy.
 While their needs are varied, our goal is to act as a bridge for those animals; we provide them the care, time, and love they need in order to be at their best when the right person comes along to take them home.
 We are few, but we are mighty, and we are committed to our community's animals.